PerimanV/Screen-Recorder/README.md

 - pip install pyautogui
 - pip install opencv-python

-(Recording settings can be changed in the code, recording atop is set to the 0 key)
+(Recording settings can be changed in the code, to sto recording press the 0 key)